golanlevin/p5-single-line-font-resources/brandel_anitype/README.md

 # AniType Recovery

-This directory contains three small browser apps made while recovering parts of Jono Brandel's AniType project for a single-line font archive.
+This directory contains three small browser apps made while recovering parts of Jono Brandel's *AniType* project.
 The main goals were:

 - preserve the original glyph endpoint data with as little format churn as possible;
 - display the recovered single-stroke AniType font in p5.js;